Standing Against Greyhound Racing

 Large numbers of racing greyhounds die every year, not just on the track

 Racing greyhounds normally retire from racing between the ages of two and three years so are relatively young dogs.

 The State of greyhound racing in Great Britain: a mandate for change

 In 2014 we released a report on greyhound racing in Great Britain.
-‘The State of greyhound racing in Great Britain: a mandate for change’was produced in conjunction with GREY2K USA Worldwide and shows that the life of a racing greyhound consists of abuse, neglect and early death.
-[ES4] [NW5]
+‘The State of greyhound racing in Great Britain: a mandate for change’ was produced in conjunction with GREY2K USA Worldwide and shows that the life of a racing greyhound consists of abuse, neglect and early death.
+We're standing against greyhound racing.

 - Racing dogs spend 95% of their time in small, barren kennels without social contact

 - Those that are housed in pairs are kept constantly muzzled which is highly distressing

 - Many dogs do not receive adequate basic health care or care.
 Dogs were found to suffer from flea and worm infestations, untreated injuries, malnutrition and dental problems